BLOG HOME | 9 MARCH, 2026

 For many competitive sailors, the Hobart isn’t just another regatta - it’s the ultimate test of endurance, teamwork and nerve.

-Up to 100 yachts start the race in a typical year, with the fastest teams finishing in just over a day, while others battle the elements for nearly a week.
+Up to 100 yachts start the race in a typical year, with the fastest teams finishing within 48 hours, while others battle the elements for several days.
 Along the way lies the notorious Bass Strait, where fast-moving weather systems can turn the waters treacherous.

 One rogue wave.
 One broken mast.
 One sudden storm.
-Even the most experienced crews know how quickly conditions can change, transforming a sporting competition into a battle for survival.
+When conditions change in an instant, even the most experienced and well-prepared sailors can be caught off guard, and the event transformed from a sporting competition into a battle for survival.

 The storm that changed everything